salliyme/lpPlugin/readme.txt

-This is a jQuery plugin example file
+Git is a distributed version control system.
+Git is free software